icrphysics/RSStaticCodeChecker/README.md

 A new window will open on the right hand side of the window showing a loading animation.
 At the same time a CMD prompt will open.
 This is the server.
 You can just minimize and ignore it.
 But you will have to leave it open.

-The scan could take a while, especially if you're checking the whole workspace (up to several minutes) - maybe just grab a cup of coffee or actually talk to your co-workers about their weekend face to face.
+The scan could take a while, especially if you're checking the whole workspace (up to several minutes) - maybe just grab a cup of coffee or actually talk to your co-workers about their weekend.

 ### Ignore code